lc505943/project/readme.txt

 # now lets try the auto-solve feature;
 # sadly, it is only useful on "small inputs"
+# also, interacting with the GUI while auto-solve is running crashes the app
+# this part needs a bit of polishing

 	stoner>player>>>c assignment_almost_solved session_almost_solved
 	success! session available at: session_almost_solved